emmaconnor/zerostore/README.md

 2. The master key is used as the key for a SHA256-HMAC of the user ID.
 This ensures that generated passwords should have no detectable relationship with each other, and cannot be computed without knowing the master key.

-3. The first 16 bytes of the HMAC are then base64-encoded and used as the per-site password.
+3. The HMAC is then base64-encoded, truncated to given length, and used as the per-site password.
 This is designed to be compatible with as many sites' password requirements as possible.
-In the future options may be available for tailoring output to specific length and character-set requirements.